 - Other types of real estate

-This is by no means an exhaustive list.
-In fact, there are only a few personal belongings that the IRS is not allowed to seize.
-The only personal property that taxpayers are guaranteed to keep regardless of the situation is:
+There are only a few personal belongings that the IRS is not allowed to seize.
+The only personal property that taxpayers are guaranteed to keep regardless of the situation include:

-- “Necessary” school books.
+- Necessary school books

-- Up to $6,250 worth of food, fuel, furniture, and personal effects.
+- Up to $6,250 worth of food, fuel, furniture, and personal effects

-- Up to $3,125 worth of tools and books that are necessary for earning a living.
+- Up to $3,125 worth of tools and books that are necessary for earning a living

-- Undelivered mail.
+- Undelivered mail

 The good news is that asset seizures are a last resort method that is rarely used.